The fantasy world of J.R.R. Tolkien to be woven as Aubusson tapestries

 The fourteenth piece, the Numenorean Carpet, will be a tapestry floor-covering of more than 130 square metres.

 J.R.R.
 Tolkien, Bilbo comes to the Huts of the Raft-Elves, The Hobbit, chap.
 IX, 1937.
 Watercolour on paper.
-One of the five watercolour paintings by the author included in the first American edition of The Hobbit. © The Tolkien Estate Limited 1937.
+One of the five watercolour paintings by the author included in the first American edition of The Hobbit, that is to become a Bilbo tapestry. © The Tolkien Estate Limited 1937.

 The first step will be the realisation, from the chosen Tolkien works, of the cartoons, or scale models, to be used as guides by Aubusson’s artisan weavers to create the tapestries themselves.